- How to Get a License in Missouri

 Every test requires careful preparation, and you must take the licensing exam seriously to be approved.
 If you want to pass your exam on the first try, consider joining one of the Contractor Training Center's online exam prep courses.

 Step 8.
-Take the Exam
+Take The Exam

 The final step is to take your contractor's license exam.
 The ICC recommends registering for your exam through the ICC website.
 The ICC uses an online testing system that proctors exams 24/7, so you can take the test from home.